Uniarts Helsinki’s Code of conduct

 Community-oriented and societal interaction

-- Through my activities, I promote an inclusive and equal community that is characterised by its wellbeing and non-discrimination and where all community members have the chance to influence matters.
+- Through my activities, I promote an inclusive and equal community.
+In an equal community, all its members have the chance to influence matters.

 - When participating in community decision-making, I promote openness, transparency and inclusivity.